duglin/xreg-github/README.md

 - support the create/modify by/on attributes
 - add support for resource vs resourcebase64 - return what was on the PUT
 - support READONLY Resources
-- support schemas + `xregistry`
-- include core attributes in ?model/model
-- try to remove 'modelExclude' stuff so "model" attr can be copied over